Nick Martin (educator): Early life and education

-Martin is a fellow of PopTech Social Innovation, Ariane de Rothschild, and the International Youth Foundation.
-In 2014, he was runner-up in the Society for International Development’s Rice Award which honors an innovator in the field of international development who is under the age of 32.
+Martin is the son of William Flynn Martin who is a former United States Deputy Secretary of Energy.
 Martin graduated from Swarthmore College with honors and holds a Bachelor of Arts in English literature and education.
-Martin also earned a Master of Arts in peace education from The University for Peace.
+Martin also earned a Master of Arts in peace education from the University for Peace.

 Prior to founding TechChange, Martin started an award-winning conflict resolution and technology program for Washington, D.C. elementary schools called DCPEACE.
-As of November 2013, Martin is also an adjunct faculty member at George Washington University and Georgetown University.